 - Get some tools to make food fun – Let’s keep it real.
 I am not suggesting that the lunches you pack for your picky eater are the most beautiful and Pinterest worth meals ever.
 You very likely have many other priorities in life, and it’s OK if this is not one of them.
 However, with that said, a little bit of fun goes a long way.
 If you are packing something new or a food that is not so loved, consider giving it a boost of fun.
 A cutout shape, crinkle cut, food pick or fun presentation might be all it takes to make new food less intimidating.

 - Have a plan – Creating a full-blown meal plan for packing lunches is not necessary, even for the pickiest eater.
 However, a general game plan, or as I like to call it, a lunch “formula” can help you avoid staring at an empty lunch box at a total loss of what to pack!
 I even recommend taking it one step further and writing down some ideas within the formula to get you started and even help with grocery shopping.
+This little bit of planning is the true key to turn a simple list into endless lunch ideas for picky eaters!

 What’s the Picky Kids Lunch Formula?